beacoder/gptel-cpp-complete/README.md

 - Inline “ghost text” suggestions
 - Regenerates completion as you type (except when accepting with RET)
 - Fully local-LLM friendly (no cloud dependency required)

 ---

-## Non-goals

-This package intentionally does **not** try to:

-- Replace `company-mode` or standard LSP completion
-- Explain code or provide chat-style answers
-- Invent new APIs, helpers, or abstractions
-- Perform whole-project reasoning in a single request

-Its sole purpose is **accurate, minimal, inline code continuation**.

----